 It’s important to note that terms can be negotiated in giving back your timeshare.
 The consumer should be aware that the fees and penalties surrounding the give-back are always negotiable.
 When compared to the years of mortgage and/or annual dues payments, cutting your losses and paying less to get out may be the best move.

 If you want out, CPC Law can help you.
 We’ll also tell you that you may not need an attorney.
-Our firm’s policy is to put our clients’ interests ahead of ours.
-This means we’ll first discuss and advise you on all potential exit strategies that don’t require hiring a lawyer.
+Our firm’s policy, as it should be, is to put our client’s interests above our own.
+This means advising you on potential exit strategies that don’t require hiring a lawyer.
+If you do need a lawyer, we’ll offer you reasonable fee arrangements, including a payment plan, if needed.

 The potential exit strategies include selling the timeshare on the resale market.
 We know who the reputable, honest and effective resale brokers are and help you find the right fit.
 If there is no buyer market for your unit, we’ll look at other options.